 - One (1) representative from Student Services

 - One (1) representative from Information Technology

 - One (1) representative of Institutional Effectiveness, Research Planning and Assessment

 - One (1) representative from Livingston

 - Student representation: 2 (one member of SGA)

-Ex-Officio: Vice President for Business and Finance, Director of Information Technology, Associate Director of Information Technology, Director of Media Services, Director of Purchasing and Contracts, Director of Distance Learning, Vice President of Academic Affairs,
+- Ex-Officio: Vice President for Business and Finance, Director of Information Technology, Associate Director of Information Technology, Director of Media Services, Director of Purchasing and Contracts, Director of Distributed Education, Vice President for Academic Affairs,